Towards Mitigating Architecture Overfitting on Distilled Datasets

 \subsection{Improve the Performance of Training on Limited Real Data}

-We discuss the performance of our methods when training on a limited amount of real data and compare it with the case of the distilled dataset.
-Our methods have shown effective to mitigate architecture overfitting on the distilled dataset, we expect them to improve the performance on limited real training data as well.
+In this section, we discuss the performance of our methods when training on a limited amount of real data and compare it with the case of the distilled dataset.
+Our methods have shown effective on the distilled dataset, we expect them to improve the performance on limited real training data as well.
 In this case, smaller models also tend to perform better than larger models because both can fit the training set perfectly but the latter suffers more from overfitting.

 As illustrated in Figure \ref{fig:4.2}, we train models on different fractions of CIFAR10 training set which are randomly sampled.
 The 3-layer CNN still serves as the teacher model when we use knowledge distillation.
 Since ResNet18 and ResNet50 exhibit the largest performance differences from the 3-layer CNN in the previous experiments, we only show the results of ResNet18 and ResNet50 here.
 ResNet18 and ResNet50 significantly outperform 3-layer CNN with enough training data, but they show worse generalization performance than CNN when the fraction is lower than 0.02, i.e., $1000$ training instances.
 Under our methods, the performances of both ResNet18 and ResNet50 surpass that of 3-layer CNN even when the fraction is as small as 0.002, i.e., 100 training instances.
-However, the performance gain saturates when the fraction of training data reaches $0.05$, which can be attributed to the unsatisfactory performance of the teacher model (blue line).
+However, the performance gain saturates or even declines when the fraction of training data exceeds $0.05$.
+This can be attributed to the suboptimal performance of the teacher model (blue line).